 Within a few days, you should be good to go!
 Patience, practice, and time are all that it takes.
 But if for some reason something hurts—and it shouldn’t—be sure to go back to your dentist to have your mouthguard adjusted.

-As with any other dental appliance, whether it’s dentures, orthodontic aligners, or something else, you need to keep your mouthguard clean.
+As with any other dental appliance, whether it’s dentures, orthodontic aligners, or something else, you need to keep your dental night guard clean.
 Otherwise, it will gradually accumulate buildup across it, which can cause bad breath or some type of an oral infection.

 Follow these easy steps to clean your removable oral appliances:

-As needed, soak your mouthguard in an effervescent denture cleaning solution to loosen any buildup.
+As needed, soak your night guard in an effervescent denture cleaning solution to loosen any buildup.
 Brush and rinse it clean afterward.